Athens / Αθήνα

 One of the better pieces of advice I picked up along the way applies if you are flying into Athens, visiting the county, and then flying out of Athens at the end of your trip — Visit the National Archaeological Museum in Athens at both the beginning and end of a trip.
 The first visit will serve as a preview, the last may help you to organize and understand what you've seen and you will see items found at the place you have visited.

-Above and below we see the Parthenon or Παρθενών, a temple to the goddess Athena Parthenos, or the Virgin Athena, one form of the patron of the city since some time before before the temple's construction during 447-431 BC.
+Here we see the Parthenon or Παρθενών, a temple to the goddess Athena Parthenos, or the Virgin Athena, one form of the patron of the city since some time before the temple's construction during 447-431 BC.
 The Parthenon replaced an older temple of Athena, which was built soon after the Battle of Marathon (about 490-488 BC) and then destroyed when the invading Persian army sacked the city in 480 BC.

 While the Parthenon is a temple, at least as embodied by its architecture and setting, it was not really used as one.
 They was a small shrine on the site of an older sanctuary, and it probably was dedicated to Athena to provide a way of getting closer to the goddess, but the Parthenon never really hosted the cult of Athena Polias, the patron goddess of the city.